Skip to main content

 Who is eligible for supported living services?

 Usually, supported living for those with mental health conditions is given to individuals with a diagnosed mental health condition who require assistance to live independently.
-Criteria can include the type of mental health diagnosis, the level of support needed, and the individual's ability to participate in community life.

 Find a service